Z7Gao/MRPD/README.md

 # MRPD

 Official implementation of "MRPD: Undersampled MRI Reconstruction by Prompting a Large Latent Diffusion Model Trained on Vast Natural Images" by Ziqi Gao and S. K. Zhou.

+This repo is still under construction and contains some draft code for the basic reproducibility.

 <p align="center"><img src="pics/main.png" width="700" /></p>

+## Validation Data

+We put the first volume in the official validation set of the single-coil FastMRI knee dataset inside `data/example/val` folder.
+Note that the last number denotes the slice number, and that the first five and the last five noisy slices are removed as stated in the paper.

 ## Repository Structure
 All the experiments are issued in the form of self-explanatory `python` codes.
 To execute each code, we provide python scripts inside `stable-diffusion/scripts/` folder.

-## Validation Data

-We put the first volume in the official validation set of the single-coil FastMRI knee dataset inside `data/example/val` folder.
-Note that the last number denotes the slice number, and that the first five and the last five noisy slices are removed as stated in the paper.
+You can run  `python inverse_fastMRIknee_recon.py --ckpt [LDM_CHECKPOINT_PATH]` for the validation set reconstruction.
+Currently you can download the LDM checkpoints from [Latent Diffusion](https://github.com/CompVis/latent-diffusion).

 ## Credits
 This codebase is modified based on [PSLD](https://github.com/LituRout/PSLD).
 Thanks for creating this awesome repo.